RichelleSWENG/HailHydra/README.md

 <br> ADD DELETE GUI
 <br> NO MODIFY SALES INVOICE
 <br> NO RETRIEVAL OF VAT
+<br> VIEW PURCHASE TRANSACTION: Should get vat from database then compute subtotal from it
+<br> MODIFY PURCHASE TRANSACTION: doesn't get value of line item from database.
 <br> hindi nagchecheck kapag una ung quantity bago part number. hindi nagchecheck kung magnenegative.
 <br> check if there is sales invoice number
 <br> discount in the modify acknowledgement receipt di gumagana.